Julie Slama

-Julie Slama (born May 2, 1996) is an American politician who serves in the Nebraska Legislature from the 1st district since 2019.
+Julie Slama (born May 2, 1996) is an American politician who served in the Nebraska Legislature representing the 1st district from 2019 to 2025.

-Early life
+Early life and education

 Julie Slama was born on May 2, 1996.
 She graduated from Auburn High School in 2014.
-She graduated from Yale University with a bachelor's degree in political science in 2018.
+She graduated from Yale University with a bachelor's degree in political science in 2018, and the University of Nebraska College of Law in 2022.
 During her time at Yale she was the director of operations for Yale Daily News.
-She is attending the University of Nebraska–Lincoln.

 Slama was an alternate delegate to the 2014 United States Senate Youth Program.
 During the 2018 gubernatorial election she worked as the press secretary for Pete Ricketts's gubernatorial campaign.

-Slama's twin sister, Emily, was appointed by Ricketts to the Sarpy County Election Commission in October 2021.
-She married former state senator Andrew La Grone in December 2021.

 Nebraska Legislature

 Elections

-Dan Watermeier, a member of the Nebraska Legislature from the 1st district, was elected to the Nebraska Public Service Commission in 2018, and vacated his seat.
+Dan Watermeier, a member of the Nebraska Legislature from the 1st district, was elected to the Nebraska Public Service Commission in 2018 and thus vacated his seat.
 Slama applied for the position and was appointed to the seat by Ricketts.
 She was the youngest member of the legislature's 2019 session and the third-youngest person to serve in the state legislature.

 Slama announced her campaign for the 2020 election on July 10, 2019, and placed first in the primary against Janet Palmtag and Dennis Schaardt.
 She defeated Palmtag, who had the endorsement of former Governor Dave Heineman and U.S. Representative Jeff Fortenberry.
 Jessica Flanagain was her campaign manager.
+She defeated Palmtag in the general election.

+Slama declined to file for re-election on February 15, 2024, and retired at the end of her tenure.
+She initially sought a second term.

 Tenure

-During Slama's tenure in the state legislature she has served on the Judiciary committee.
-In 2021, she sought the position of vice-chair of the Executive Committee, but lost to Senator Tony Vargas.
+During Slama's tenure in the state legislature she has served on the Judiciary, Natural Resources, Reference, and Executive Board committees.
+In 2021, she sought the position of vice-chair of the Executive Board committee, but lost to Senator Tony Vargas.

 Slama was named legislator of the year by the Young Republicans and placed on the Forbes 30 Under 30 in 2019.
-In 2022, Slama accused Charles Herbster of reaching up into her skirt at a event hosted by the Douglas County Republican Party in 2019.
-Both filed lawsuits against each other, but later dropped their lawsuits.
+In 2022, Slama accused Charles Herbster of reaching up into her skirt at an event hosted by the Douglas County Republican Party in 2019.
+Both filed lawsuits against each other, but later dropped them.

+Later life

+On November 3, 2025, Slama announced that she would run for Nebraska State Treasurer in the 2026 election.
+However, she ended her campaign two days later and endorsed Joey Spellerberg.